Everything Households Need to Know about Solid Waste Recycling and Disposal

 - Taking the item to the dump (check local regulations for fees and allowable items)

 Electronics are not appropriate for curbside recycling, and you shouldn’t put them out with the household trash, either.
 Part of the reason is that many of these items contain toxic substances such as mercury and lead.
 Consider donating working electronics to nonprofit groups.
-Just remember to delete/sanitize your personal information where applicable.
+Just remember to delete/sanitize your personal information where applicable to prevent any sort of identity theft from happening.
 If you are disposing of e-waste, contact your locality and ask where to drop the waste off.

 Remember Expired and Unneeded Medications